 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussion assignments are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 900 words (150 words per comment) and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to two other classmates’ threads.
-Each reply must be 100 words.
+In addition to the thread, the student is required to reply to at least 1 other classmate's thread.
+Each reply must be at least 100 words.

 Article Outline Assignment

-The student will pick one of the twelve articles from Module/Week 1 and/or 2 to complete this article outline assignment.
+The student will pick one of the twelve articles to complete this article outline assignment.
 The article outline will present an outline of what the article looked like before it was written.
-This will include an outline of the lit review, the hypotheses, the method, results, and discussion sections.
+This will include an outline of the literature review, the hypotheses, the method, results, and discussion sections.
 The outline should be a minimum of 250 words.

-The midterm exam will cover the Reading & Study material for modules 1–4.
-The exam is an untimed writing assignmentwill contain four essay type questions that will include multiple parts and include content from both the Lowman text and the assigned journal articles.
+The midterm Assignment will cover the course materials from the first four modules, Module 1: Week 1 – Module 4: Week 4.
+The assignment will contain four essay type questions that will include multiple parts and include content from both the Lowman text and the assigned journal articles.
 Each question should be a minimum of 250 words for a total of 1,000 words.

 The student will present an annotated bibliography of twelve articles that will be included in their proposal.
 Each reference should include a summary of each articles main elements: rationale/theory, hypotheses, method, results and discussion.
 Each reference should be a min. of 100 words.

 The student will present on the content from Lowman Chapters 16–29.
-The student will present for a min. of 20 minutes and will review the textbook content from modules 5–8.
+The student will present for a min. of 20 minutes and will review the textbook content from the last four modules, Module 5: Week 5 – Module 8: Week 8.
 The student will have discretion on how this is completed but must cover as much material as possible in the 20 minutes that he or she presents.

-The student’s main assignment for this course is to come up with a research proposal on one of the eight areas addressed in the assigned journal articles for modules 1–4.
+The student’s main assignment for this course is to come up with a research proposal on one of the eight areas addressed in the assigned journal articles for the first four modules.
 The assignment will have 4 parts.
-The first part is presenting the idea by coming up with a sample lit review and hypotheses section.
-The second part will include the method section and the third section will include the proposed results and discussion sections.
+The first part is presenting the idea by coming up with an outline and research questions.
+The second part will include the the literature review and method section and the third section will include the proposed results and discussion sections.
 Each part will be reviewed by the professor and should be compiled and put together for a final proposal that will include all previous three parts.